PseudoDevs/IamGhost/FATAL9.md

-Last updated: 2024-04-02 19:13:48
+Last updated: 2024-04-02 19:14:21
-Random Quote: I have friends in overalls whose friendship I would not swap for the favor of the kings of the world. - Thomas Edison
+Random Quote: The free man is he who does not fear to go to the end of his thought. - Léon Blum